Tools Home

 Communicate clearly and frequently with employees

-Make sure all employees understand your mileage reimbursement procedures, especially as Mississippi transitions to its new minimum wage law in 2025.
+Make sure all employees understand your mileage reimbursement procedures, especially as Montana transitions to its new minimum wage law in 2026.
 Include mileage policy training during employee onboarding and offer refresher sessions when policies change.
 Create simple reference guides explaining eligibility, submission procedures, and expense reimbursement timelines.
 When employees understand the process, they're more likely to submit accurate, timely expense reports and less likely to have concerns about fair compensation.

 Regularly review and update your mileage policy